King's College, Hong Kong: Background and origins

-The college now stands on what was once holy ground, being the site of a Roman Catholic church named St. Anthony's built in 1892 'ex voto'.
+King's College was founded on its present site in 1926.
+The school premises now stands on what was once the site of a Roman Catholic church called St. Anthony's built in 1892 'ex voto'.
 St. Anthony's was later demolished and replaced by an eponymous church in Pokfulam Road, which still stands today.
 Beside St Anthony's stood the Sacred Heart Chapel (1864–1892).
 This was built a few years before St Anthony's was built by the architect Mr. M.A.
 D'Aquino, and blessed in March 1879.
 The land jointly occupied by the church and the chapel was named Inland Lot 755, and was the property of the Roman Catholic Church.
 Sometime after the construction of St Anthony's, probably because having two churches in such close proximity was seen as an inefficient use of holy land, the Sacred Heart Chapel was converted into an orphanage and school under the care of the Canossian Sisters – the Ling Yuet Sin Kindergarten of the present day.
 In 1920, there was a requisition order by government authorities for a portion of Inland Lot 755, the section where the Church of St Anthony stood.

 Establishment and Pre-war era

 In 1923, foundations were laid and construction work began.
 Site formation, the foundation works and construction of retaining walls were undertaken by Messrs.
 Foo Loong & Co. in the same year and the superstructure was erected by Messrs.
 Kin Lee & Co. in 1924.
 After three years of construction, the works were completed in 1926.
 The Saiyingpun School moved to the new campus in the same year and was upgraded to King's College and accepted.
 In September, the qualified pupils from Saiyingpun School transferred to the new college.
-The College was named in honour of King George V. A portrait of the king is exhibited in the college's building.
+The college was named in honour of King George V. A portrait of the king is exhibited in the college's building.
 The governor reported king's college as one of the chief schools.

 The Hong Kong Administrative Report of 1926 described King's College as "one of the finest and most modern of school buildings with 29 classrooms, staff and common rooms, the latest sanitary arrangements, hat and cloak rooms, a museum and library, an art room, physics and chemistry laboratories, a workshop, swimming pool and dressing rooms, gymnasium, covered playground, fire fighting appliances and the usual complement of storerooms and offices".

 Four months later, from February to December, the building was commandeered for use as a military camp-cum-hospital for the British Shanghai Defence Force dispatched to protect British subjects in the British Section of the Shanghai Treaty Port.
 In 1928, the building was returned to King's College, which was officially opened by the Governor, Cecil Clementi, on 5 March.